lcls-users/sfx/btx/processing/xpp/README.md

 ### PumpProbeAnalysis

 The `PumpProbeAnalysis` task performs the pump-probe analysis using the generated masks and loaded data.
-It groups images into stacks, generates pump-probe curves, calculates p-values, plots the results, and saves the output files.
+It groups images into stacks, generates intensity vs. delay curves, calculates p-values, plots the results, and saves the output files.
 The task produces a pump-probe plot, pump-probe curves data, a summary file, and a report file.

 ## Running the Pipeline